-We built our little homestead from scratch, and I have to admit, homesteading is nothing like what I thought it was going to be.
+We built our little homestead from scratch, and I have to admit, homesteading is nothing like what I thought it would be.

-I envisioned this sweet little life like ‘Little House On The Prairie.’
-But it is really hard work.
+I envisioned this sweet little life like the “Little House On The Prairie.”
+However, it is really hard work.

 Would I give it up?
-Not in a million!
+Not in a million years!

 I love what we do.
-Though it is challenging, I have learned more through this lifestyle than I ever thought possible.
+Even though it is challenging, I have learned more through this lifestyle than I ever thought possible.